code-payments/code-program-library/README.md

 The programs in this repository are built using the [Anchor](https://www.anchor-lang.com/) framework.
 Anchor is a framework for building on-chain programs for the Solana blockchain.
-It provides a convenient Rust macros for declaring program instructions and a client library for interacting with the on-chain programs.
+It provides convenient Rust macros for declaring program instructions and a client library for interacting with the on-chain programs.